 You might, for example, consider selling packages that include print.
 This ensures print continues providing revenue for you, while reminding clients of its efficacy.

 Achieving that requires there to be no barriers between traditional and digital.
-It requires a hard look at what may by now be redundant processes – just because you’ve always done something a certain way doesn’t mean that’s how it should be done today.
+You need to take a hard look at what may by now be redundant processes.
+Just because you’ve always done something a certain way doesn’t mean that’s how it should be done today.

 5. Revisit your technology